banicl/localetrade-rs/README.md

 - MongoDB 🗄️

 ## 📚 Usage Instructions 📘
-1. Register as a buyer 🧑‍🌾 or seller 🐖.
+1. Register as a buyer 🧑‍🌾 or seller 🐖 or both!
 2. Explore the marketplace for unique homemade products 🥒🍯.
-3. For sellers, list and manage your products 📝 easily.
+3. List and manage your products 📝 easily.

 ## 🌻🌽🥦🍇🥬🍓🥒🍅🥕🍯🧀